tmalik8/ReactPlayground/README.REACT-ROUTER.md

 Now that was it for the most part.
 There are still things that left uncovered, but we will not deal with them for now (or maybe never for this project).

-## Your Task

-For this assignment `App.js` serves as our main page.
-Any additional component/page needs to be registered at `App.js`.
-Look at how we structured `App.js`.
-Here is what you need to do.

-- Create a Component in `components/interns` and name it `internNamePage`.
-- Customize your component/page however you want (add personal information etc).
-- If you want to add custom styling, you can add it in `styles/app.css`.
-- Register the path `/interns/internName` with your component in `Route`.
-- Add a Link to your component/page in the `Navigation.js` under the `NavDropdown`.

-That is it.